MigueVeliz/ga-final-project/README.md

 -- The user will be able to check previus winning numbers for a specific game & data he previously stored.

 # What your reach goals are.
-*Make my web app into a React Native App and publish it on the playstore
+* Make my web app into a React Native App and publish it on the playstore
+* Add a Scan Ticket functionality

 # User stories that describe how your app will be used.
 1- "Oh, I am tired of writing all my take 5 numbers on paper and then going to the store and look at my paper to remember my take 5 numbers"